 - Qualitative‑Quantitative Integration – You become comfortable moving between surveys, interviews, and statistical models. - Critical Reflexivity – The discipline encourages you to question your own assumptions, reducing bias in data interpretation.

-These competencies are not merely academic; they are practical tools that make data analysis more dependable and insightful That's the part that actually makes a difference..
+These competencies are not merely academic; they are practical tools that make data analysis more strong and insightful.

 Real‑World Applications